flashbots/prio-load-balancer/README.md

 Possibly

-* Currently it works for jsonrpc requests.
-To make it work for any http request it would need to also proxy the headers and the URL.
-* Queue rules: i.e. for 10 high-prio items, process 1 low-prio item
 * Configurable redis prefix, to allow multiple sim-lbs per redis instance
 * Execution-node health checks (currently not implemented)
-* DoS protection / rate limiting (i.e. per IP)

 ---